simang5c/simang5c/README.md

 - **Transcriptomics & Meta-Transcriptomics**: Studying gene expression in diverse systems.
 - **Metagenomics**: Exploring microbial communities via sequencing.
 - **Computational Pipelines**: Optimizing workflows for scalability and reproducibility.

-## Why Hire Me? 🚀
-- **Proven Expertise**: Delivered the **Single Cell Explorer**, a robust tool for single-cell analysis, demonstrating end-to-end development skills.
-- **Collaborative Mindset**: Experienced in cross-disciplinary teams at the University of Turku, eager to contribute to innovative projects.
-- **Technical Versatility**: Proficient in Python, R, and HPC, with a knack for automating complex workflows.
-- **Passion for Impact**: Driven to advance genomic research through accessible, high-quality tools.

 ## Get in Touch 📬
 I’m excited to bring my bioinformatics expertise to your team!
 Please reach out via: